agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 reflects how these terms were used at that particular moment in time.
 A sentence from 1910 is therefore judged similar not to the general, and likely modern-day meaning of rationality, but to the way the concept was expressed during its own historical period.
+The representative vector should be interpreted as an operational summary of the various semantic contexts in which 'rationality' is used in a given year, not as a unique theoretical definition of rationality itself.
 This helps ensure that our analysis is sensitive to historical changes in language.
 Since each document is a set of sentences, we also identify the documents---and the authors---that discuss rationality most intensively or frequently.